 (a) being signed by a member of the Tribunal or the executive officer and having the seal of the Tribunal affixed to it; or

-(b) if the decision is entered into a computerised data storage or retrieval system, by a member of the Tribunal or the executive officer entering confirmation of the decision into that system.
+(b) being recorded in the ECMS and being confirmed by an entry into the ECMS made by a member of the Tribunal or by the executive officer.

+[Rule 19 amended: SL 2022/219 r.
+10.]

 20. Time limit for purposes of section 84(3) of Act

 The time limit specified for the purposes of the Act section 84(3) is —